tannergaucher/portfolio-site-old/site/src/content/posts/2019/practical-guide-to-algorithms/index.md

   - Insertion sort
   - Selection sort

-- Divide and conquer sort: Recursively devide list / smaller parts of list until entire list is sorted
+- Divide and conquer sort: Recursively divide list / smaller parts of list until entire list is sorted

-  - Mergesort
+  - Merge sort
   - Quicksort

 - For sorting algorithms, you must look at every value, can never be less than linear time